Table of Contents

 These compression packers are great.

-Pack for each person/ each activity.
+Pack for each person/each activity.

-All most everything can be put in one suitcase and dished out when you arrive places.
+Almost everything can be put in one suitcase and dished out when you arrive places.

 It’s also a great way to make use of carry on weight.